OmaymaS/onceupondata/content/post/2022-04-17-deep-learning-practical-experience/index.md

 When I started to experiment with deep learning a few years ago, I had this inner repulsion towards it because I couldn’t completely get comfortable dealing with a black box.
 The "Getting Started" tutorials were not satisfactory.
 What altered this feeling **a bit** was gaining a better understanding of how it worked and what to expect, by going through the math and building better intuition.

+I'd say that people go to deep learning as an obvious choice when their problems belong to  computer vision and NLP.
+For tabular data, bagging and boosting models are usually good enough and even beats deep learning.

+I’d recommend to:

+1. start by having a high level idea about the basic concepts and the common models used with images, text and tabular data.

-I’d recommend you diversify your sources.
+2. diversify your sources.
 It will take a bit of time, but you’ll be able to gather the bits and pieces from different perspectives.

-I’d say the following are some of the good resources, mainly focusing on computer vision:
+When it comes to computer vision, I’d say the following are some of the good resources:

 - **Stanford Course CS-230/1** [Cheat Sheet on Convolutional neural networks (CNN)](https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-convolutional-neural-networks) and [material](https://cs231n.github.io/convolutional-networks/) (+[lectures](https://youtu.be/bNb2fEVKeEo)).
 If you’d like to have a visual representation of concepts like convolution layers, filters, padding, pooling, etc. you’ll find this helpful.